 In 2016, PHYSEE launched its first product on the market: the PowerWindow.
 "This window is as transparent as a normal window, but it yields 10 watt-peak of sustainable electricity per square metre.
 We are also developing a special coating that converts extra solar energy into invisible light and bends it away towards the window frame.
 The edges of the glass contain solar cells that efficiently convert this light into usable energy."

 Following further development, PHYSEE launched a second generation of windows in 2018: SmartWindows.
-"What’s so smart about these windows, you ask?
+"What is so smart about these windows, you ask?
 They continuously measure the light intensity, temperature and air quality and simultaneously generate electricity.
-They can save up to 30% on a building’s energy consumption by controlling the air-conditioning or the sun blind systems, for example."
+They can save up to 30% on a building’s energy consumption by controlling the airconditioning or the sun blind systems, for example."

 Via Horizon SME phase 2, the company received €1.9 million to continue development of the product in line with the needs of the international market.
 The SME instrument of Horizon 2020 supports new market explorations and the launching of new products, processes or services on the international market.

-Curious to know whether your idea might succeed in the market?
+Curious to know if your idea may succeed in the market?
 Discover the possibilities of Proof-of-conceptprocess funding.